nicolaujoao1/nicolaujoao1/README.md

    <h2 align="center">Hello!
 My name is <a href="https://www.linkedin.com/in/ilolanicolau1/">Ilola Nicolau João 😃️</a></h2>
    <h3  align="center"> Software Developer(.NET DEVELOPER)</h3>
    <p>
-     Technology lover and easy to learn, Last year in Computer Engineering at INSTIC(INSTITUTO DE TECNOLOGIA DE INFORMAÇÃO E COMUNICAÇÃO), I have been working for more than 2 years as a developer and I am also a programming instrutor in my spare time.
-I have a great passion for competitive programming, I participate in Angolan collegiate programming contests(AOCPC), competitive since 2019 until now.
-I am particularly concerned with developing products/services that are useful in my location and enterprise world.
+    I am a technology enthusiast and a fast learner, I am a developer with programming experience, a finalist in the Computer Engineering course at ISUTIC and a programming instructor in my spare time, passionate about algorithms and solving algorithms in marathons and building a system complex.
+I am driven by the challenge of reaching the next level.
+My interests I like to solve problems professionals involve projects with the potential to generate positive social impact.

+Call me inbox to code with your time 🎉🎉
    </p>
    <div align="center">
   <a href="https://github.com/nicolaujoao1">